CodingNomads/mentor-docs/docs/03_mentorship_process.md

 - **Give Pointers**: By the time your final call comes around, you will know your student's interests well, so you're encouraged to provide them with tips and suggestions on how to continue their learning journey following their interests.
 - **Ask For Satisfaction**: Ask your student if there is anything we can do to make them completely satisfied with our service.
 We want to provide great mentorship and we want our students to be happy and satisfied.
 If they have feedback and wishes, let them know we'll do our best and pass on their suggestions to us.
 - **Ask For Reviews**: Reviews are important to help others discover and trust our mentoring services.
 Ask your student to leave us a review on [SwitchUp](https://www.switchup.org/bootcamps/codingnomads) and [CourseReport](https://www.coursereport.com/schools/codingnomads).
 They can write one and copy-paste to the other service.
 This is extremely helpful for getting the word out and building trust for our future students.
-- **Point To Our Community**: Re-iterate that alumni of our courses are very welcome to keep asking and answering questions on our [Forum](http://forum.codingnomads.co/) and our chat community.
+- **Point To Our Community**: Re-iterate that alumni of our courses are very welcome to keep asking and answering questions on [Discord](https://codingnomads.com/discord) and our chat community.
 They can keep reaching out to us and other students.
 We would love for them to be an active part of the CodingNomads community.

 Please make sure to encourage your student to submit the Google form to request a certificate of completion, if you assess that they have put in the work and completed the course. **Let us know** over chat or email that your student is ready to graduate! 🎉